d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 which we just defined ourselves, we can use the `BatchNorm` class defined in high-level APIs from the deep learning framework directly.
-The code looks virtually identical to our implementation above, except that we no longer need to provide additional parameters for it to get the dimensions right.
+The code looks virtually identical to our implementation above, except that we no longer need to provide additional arguments for it to get the dimensions right.

 ```{.python .input}
 %%tab mxnet